sideshowcoder/depreciator/README.md

+# Depreciator

-# Depreciator versioning support for data argument
+## Versioning support for data argument

 Sometimes a it is nice to know which version of data a function is passed.
 Especially in NoSQL land it can be used to ensure some kind of schema, and